 I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
 (Romans 11:25)

 When the full number of the Gentiles has been reached we’ll be whisked away to our Father’s house (John 14:2-3) while He turns His attention back to Israel.
-At that time, the remaining seven years of Daniel’s prophecy will play out.
-Through the most devastating judgments ever visited upon Earth the nations among which Israel has been scattered will be completely destroyed, Israel will be purified to prepare for the coming Kingdom Age, and the remnant of the Gentiles will get their final chance at salvation.
+Once we’re there, the remaining seven years of Daniel’s 70 Week’s prophecy will play out.
+Through the most devastating judgments ever visited upon Earth, all the nations among which Israel has been scattered will be completely destroyed, Israel will be purified to prepare for the coming Kingdom Age (Jeremiah 30:4-11), and the remnant of the Gentiles will get their final chance at salvation.

 But Wait, There’s More